TomWright/kubo/README.md

 ## Structure

-All kubo manage files are expected to be in a given structure.
+All kubo managed files are expected to be in the following structure.

 ```
 - base